Introduction

 Option 3: Least Restrictive Policy

-Mid’s Writing and Reading Center recognizes that artificial intelligence (AI) has become a valuable educational tool and that some instructors may have more flexible guidelines for its use.
-However, our goal is to help students hone their individual voices and claim ownership of their writing, and providing feedback on AI-generated text defeats that purpose.
+Mid’s Writing and Reading Center recognizes that AI has become a valuable educational tool and that some instructors may have more flexible guidelines for its use.
+However, our goal is to help students hone their individual voices and claim ownership of their writing and providing feedback on AI generated text defeats that purpose.

 Mid's Writing & Reading Center AI Policy